matthewriegel/simple-type-guard/README.md

 If you have a union consisting of multiple conflicting types, SimpleOr can be used to iterate through each possible type.
 Every parameter will be matched against.

+NOTE: Booleans behave weirdly in Typescript when separating through unions. (`boolean` turns into `true | false`).
+To avoid issues, any time a `boolean` occurs within the SimpleOr, it must be the last value in the parameters.

+For example: `string | boolean | number` -> `new SimpleOr(SimpleString,SimpleNumber,SimpleBoolean)`

 ```ts
 import simpleTypeGuard, { SimpleOr } from 'simple-type-guard';